“Being told I was too diverse and young. Now I share my story to inspire others to not let society imprint on you” – Lee Chambers

 I am a Boxhuman.
 I will not conform.
 I am a hero.
 Not in the modern societal sense.
 In the true greek sense.
 A hero is a protector, whose secret weapon is love.
 I express myself authentically, willing to show my vulnerability.

-I have worked tirelessly to become less judgemental, more self-aware, and understanding that we all have our own perception and perspective.
+I have worked tirelessly to become less judgemental, more self-aware, and understanding that we all have our own perceptions and perspective.
 I ask powerful questions that empower others.
 I actively listen to them.
 I use my intuition to guide my life.
 I have an acuity to my senses from years of listening to my body.
 I share my story to inspire others about what is possible.
 I breed cultures of care in organisations through my work.

 As a young black male, I forge a path to show you can become something other than what society imprints on you.
-I want to spread the message, go out and fail, carve your character, take action, we can’t think our way to clarity.
+I want to spread the message, go out and fail, carve your character, and take action, we can’t think our way to clarity.
 I give more encouragement than advice, I help people to realise their potential.
 I express myself rather than impress others.
 My values are defined, I live by them, they are my virtues, my guide, my soul.

 “Thank you, Lee.”